miking-lang/miking/README.md

 x
 ```

 introduces a new name `x`.
-The build in function `addi` performs an addition between two integers.
-Note that MCore has a call-by-value semantics, which means that expressions are evaluated into a value before they are applied to a function or substituted using a `let` expression.
+The built-in function `addi` performs an addition between two integers.
+Note that MCore uses a call-by-value evaluation order, which means that expressions are evaluated into a value before they are applied to a function or substituted using a `let` expression.
 Hence, the expression `addi 1 2` is evaluated before it is substituted for `x` in the rest of the expression.